mongodb/docs/source/includes/list-table-cluster-http-response.rst

        .. note::

-          Not present in the response body for :doc:`Global Clusters </global-clusters>`.
+          |service| doesn't return this value in the response body for
+          :doc:`Global Clusters </global-clusters>`.

    * - ``paused``